Jack Karnehm

 Karnehm turned professional in 1970, and was a challenger for the world title in 1971 (losing to Leslie Driffield) and 1973 (losing to Rex Williams).
 In 1970 he was Chairman of the Billiards Association and Control Council (BA&CC) when the Council nominated Driffield as the challenger to reigning champion Williams for the world professional Billiards Championship.
 Williams declined to play Driffield within the five months' time limit that the BA&CC Council had set, which expired on 7 July 1970, and forfeited the title, which was then contested between Driffield and Karnehm in June 1971.
 On 1 October 1970, the Professional Billiard Players Association, which had been reestablished in 1968 by Williams and seven other players, disaffiliated from the BA&CC.
 It changed its name to the World Professional Billiards and Snooker Association on 12 December 1970, and declared itself the governing body for the professional game, recognising Williams as champion.
 Driffield and Karnehm were, at first, the only two professionals to recognise the BA&CC's authority over the game.

 In 1980, Karnehm beat Williams to win the UK Billiards Championship, his only professional title.

 Karnehm is perhaps best known for his one-liner when he was commentating on a match between Cliff Thorburn and Terry Griffiths at the Crucible Theatre in 1983.
 The match was famous because, during the match, Thorburn completed the first maximum break at the Crucible.
 As Thorburn lined up to pot the black, Karnehm uttered the words: "Good luck, mate".

-Karnehm was also a noted snooker coach, and in 1985 released an instructional video, Understanding Modern Snooker.
-He continued to coach, and was still President of the Radstock Billiards association until 2000.
+Karnehm was also a noted snooker coach and in 1985 released an instructional video, Understanding Modern Snooker.
 He died suddenly in 2002, aged 85, after an afternoon working on his garden in extreme heat.